getbraincloud/braincloud-docs/docs/api/2_capi/group/joingroup.md

 # JoinGroup
 ## Overview
-Join an invited user to the group.
+Join an open group or request membership in a closed group.

 <PartialServop service_name="group" operation_name="JOIN_MEMBER_TO_GROUP" />